RSibaja88/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+- The "request" object contains information about the HTTP request.
+You can access the request headers, full url, caller IP address etc within the requestObject.
+ The responseObject represents the HTTP response that an Express app sends when it gets an HTTP request.

+- Express middleware can be use to define different routes within our express application

 - [ ] Describe Middleware?

+- Middleware is software that lies between an operating system and the applications running on it.
+Essentially functioning as hidden translation layer, middleware enables communication and data management for distributed applications

 - [ ] Describe a Resource?

+- The fundamental concept in any RESTful API is the resource.
+A resource is an object with a type, associated data, relationships to other resources, and a set of methods that operate on it.

 - [ ] What can the API return to help clients know if a request was successful?

+- an HTTP status code from 200-209

 - [ ] How can we partition our application into sub-applications?

+Express Router would split the server up into subcomponents.
+Using Routes and Router would allow us to require and export different parts of the app.

 ## Minimum Viable Product